top of page

 The second design draft should be pretty tight at this time.
 We review the updated draft and discuss what we see.
 Maybe you've changed your mind on something, or you've since discovered something that you want added.
 Now's the time.
 We review final plant material selections.
 We make our final decisions and I proceed to the final phase of the design - the blueprint.

 You call me (awesome first move).
 We discuss your project.
 Where's your home?
 Is the scope of the project the front yard, back yard, or both?
 How big is the project?
 How will you use the new space?
 Do you want a pool, pergola, outdoor kitchen, hot tub, a place for the kids, a place for the dogs?
 Do you need to block the view of your neighbor's school bus parked in his front yard? (speaking from personal experience).
-The answers to these types of questions helps me determine how much time we will need at the initial consulation.
+The answers to these questions help me determine how much time we will need at the initial consulation.
 We'll schedule an appointment to meet, walk the property and discuss the project.
 We'll discuss my fee, what the design process looks like, and time frame for completion of the design.
 It's also the time to determine if we'll be a good fit.
 I book my consultations in such a way that if you like me and I like you, I can start at that moment.
 The initial consultation is free.

 Landscape designer on Zoom call

-The design concept meeting is an opportunity for me to share with you what I heard in our initial conversation.
+The design concept meeting is an opportunity to share with you what I heard in our initial conversation.
 We'll look at a preliminary drawing and I'll go over each aspect such as elements, design flow, function, and materials.
 I provide visuals so we can be on the same page (it's tricky getting into someone's head).
 At this time it's your turn to tell me how much you love it, or not.
 Don't see something in the draft you wanted or see something you want removed?
 This is the time.
 We'll discuss some preliminary plant material selections.
 We continue the conversation until you're satisfied I'm going the right direction.
 We schedule another meeting for another day.

 Landscape designer